pinobatch/little-things-gb/sgbkeyirq/README.md

 Measured rise time

-* A to Down: 0 us
+* A to dirs: 0 us
 * A to none: 0 us
-* Down to A: 2 us
+* Down to btns: 2 us
 * Down to none: 2 us

 Game Boy Color